fernando-cb12/SegregationModel/README.md

   ```
 - **Customized colors:** Each group is visualized with a distinct color.
 The color palette can be changed by modifying the `cmap` parameter in the visualization code (see the notebook for details).

+- **Visualization of unhappy agents** A new parameter is displayed in the simulation window, showing the number of unhappy agents at each step.

 ### Approach

 #### Proportion per color